AccuWeather Forecast: Cloudy start, sunny afternoon

 Coast:

-Tonight: Mostly Cloudy
+Tonight: Cloudy

 North Bay: